Visiting Iceland in February | The Ultimate Guide

 Mount Kirkjufell in the depths of winter.

-The Snaefellsnes Peninsula is a 56-mile (90-kilometer) stretch, often called "Iceland in Miniature."
-Travelers can expect volcanoes, mountains, lava fields, stunning beaches, geological formations, fields, and historic villages in February and throughout the year.
+The Snaefellsnes Peninsula is a 56-mile (90-kilometer) stretch often called "Iceland in Miniature."
+Expect volcanoes, mountains, lava fields, stunning beaches, geological formations, fields, and historic villages year-round.

-In February, the snow will cover the peninsula mountains, the rivers and waterfalls will be partially frozen, and the craggy coasts will captivate.
-At this time of year, it's also not uncommon to spot orcas from the shore.
-Snaefellsnes, in particular, is the best spot to view orcas in February.
+In February, snow covers the peninsula mountains, rivers and waterfalls are partially frozen, and the craggy coasts captivate.
+It's not uncommon to spot orcas from the shore.
+Snaefellsnes is the best spot to view orcas in February.

-While you can visit with Snaefellsnes tours, we recommend spending at least two days exploring the region.
-There's so much to see and plenty of comfortable Snaefellsnes accommodations to choose from during your stay!
+You can visit with Snaefellsnes tours, but consider spending at least two days exploring the region.
+There is much to see and plenty of comfortable Snaefellsnes accommodations to choose from.

 Festivals and Festivities in Iceland